 Section 1.3.
-A student may be strip searched by a school employee only if a commissioned law enforcement office is not immediately available and if the school employee reasonably believes that a student possesses a weapon, explosive, or substance that poses an imminent threat of physical harm to himself or herself or another person.
+A student may be strip searched by an Academy employee only if a commissioned law enforcement office is not immediately available and if the Academy employee reasonably believes that a student possesses a weapon, explosive, or substance that poses an imminent threat of physical harm to himself or herself or another person.

 Section 1.4.
-If a student is strip searched by an employee of the school or a commissioned law enforcement officer, the school will attempt to notify the student's parent or guardian as soon as possible.
+If a student is strip searched by an employee of the Academy or a commissioned law enforcement officer, the Academy will attempt to notify the student's parent or guardian as soon as possible.